hamza-aloglu/case/README.md

 <br>

-cd into case folder then you can run the application using
+cd into case folder then run the application using
 ```
 ./mvnw spring-boot:run
 ```